lynchaj/nhyodyne/6502PROC/README.md

 # 6502 ROM
 If the 6502 processor board is the only CPU board in your Nhyodyne system ensure J1 is set for 1&2 (Only CPU) and J4 is set for 1&2 (Only CPU).
 The ROM.BIN file can be placed in ROM to bring the system up to the ROM monitor.
 TO BOOT DOS/65 FROM A PRIMARY 6502 CPU:
-   LOAD LOWMON.S19
+   L (SEND FILE LOWMON.S19)
-   GO 1000 ( TO RUN LOWMON)
+   G 1000 ( TO RUN LOWMON)
-   ENTER 037C 80
+   >037C 80
-   ENTER 0378 8E
+   >0378 8E
-   LOAD DOS65.S19
-   GO D000
+   L (SEND FILE DOS65.S19)
+   G D000 (OR W XX to write os to a specified device)

+   TODO:
+        * WRITEOS CODE
-   TODO: COMPLETE DOS/65 STORE AND BOOT FUNCTIONS.
+        * COMPLETE DOS/65 STORE AND BOOT FUNCTIONS FOR FLOPPY.
-                * IDE IS WRITTEN, DOES NOT WORK.